microsoft/BotBuilder-V3/Connector/Tracking Bot State.md

 |**message.BotConversationData**         | an object saved based on the conversationId                | Remembering context object with a conversation
 |**message.BotPerUserInConversationData**| an object saved based on the from.Id + conversationId      | Remembering context object with a person in a conversation

-When your bot sends a reply you  simply set your object in one of the BotData records properties and it be persisted and played back to you on future messages.
+When your bot sends a reply you  simply set your object in one of the BotData records properties and it will be persisted and played back to you on future messages when the context is the same.

 Example of setting the data on a reply message